Sunday, June 18, 2023

 “Life,” Olivia responded in a whisper.
 “I want life.”

-“Good, I’m glad to hear that,” Evelyn concurred.
+“Good, I’m glad to hear that,” Evelyn said.
 “Named after Eve, the first woman, I carry the Legend of the Tree of Good and Evil to whoever will listen.
 A version of the original Tree from the Garden of Eden appears from time to time to test people.
 Didn’t you wish for Humansville to be a better place to live?
 Well, you were asking for the Tree’s appearance when you did that!”

 “I didn’t intentionally do anything,” Olivia explained.
 She wondered where her parents were at the moment and hoped her brother would be home at any minute.